• Skip to primary navigation

 Winter - 22°C max (72°F), 10C min (50°F)

 Book your accommodation well in advance if visiting an area during school holidays or a festival.
-Also book well in advance if heading anywhere along the coast of Qld for Christmas/summer holidays
+Book well in advance if heading anywhere along the coast of Qld for the Christmas/summer holidays

 Even in summer pack a light jumper for the evenings, especially if you are in the Outback.